Student Medication Request Form

 - Emergency medication

-- As needed medication (no more than 15 doses stored at school) occasionally needed for students for relief of common occurring symptoms (e.g. headache) allowing student to remain at school.
+- As-needed medicines (no more than 15 doses stored at school) occasionally needed for students for relief of commonly occurring symptoms (e.g., headache) allowing a student to remain at school.

 - Name and address of the pharmacy (prescription medication)

 - Name of the student (prescription)